Jetdoctor/personal-site-new/README.md

 - `BIRTH_DATE`: set your real birth date (current value is an estimate!)
 - `GAMES_FINISHED`, `COUNTRIES_VISITED`, `CURRENT_CITY`

-## Downloadable CV

-A phone-free PDF (phone replaced with erselerbay.com) is included at `files/Ersel-Erbay-CV.pdf` and linked from the Resume page.
-When your CV changes, export a new phone-free PDF and overwrite that file.

 ## Fonts

 Self-hosted in `fonts/` (no Google Fonts request = GDPR-friendly + faster).